 Among many awards and recognitions, Bucknell University honored him with the Outstanding Alumni Award in 2012, and the American Academy of Religion named him as its 2014 Religion and the Arts award recipient.
 He has received honorary doctorate degrees from Belhaven University, Biola University, Cairn University and Roanoke College.

-Barbara Giammona is director of technical publications and communications for Schneider Electric Process Automation, a global technology firm specializing in energy management.
+Barbara Giammona, now Retired, was director of technical publications and communications for Schneider Electric Process Automation, a global technology firm specializing in energy management.
 Prior to Schneider Electric, Barbara held management positions with McKesson Corporation, Morgan Stanley, and Bear Stearns, as well as leading her own communications consultancy.
 She holds a master’s degree in the Management of Technology from the New York University Tandon School of Engineering, a bachelor’s degree in English from the University of California, Irvine, and is a Fellow in the Society for Technical Communication.

 In her free time, she is a singer who has participated in community choirs and in church worship ministry throughout her adult life.
 She is also a writer who is working on the publication of her first novel and is writing her second.
 Barbara and her husband, Chris, live in Irvine, California.

-Mr. Shaw has also been Chief Financial Officer of Holly Corporation (NYSE: HOC) and HEP, was a consultant for McKinsey & Company, and also serves on the boards of the Institute on Religion & Public Life (publisher of First Things magazine) and The Covenant School Foundation.
-Mr. Shaw earned a BS in Mechanical Engineering at Texas A&M University and an MBA from The Tuck School at Dartmouth College.
+Mr. Shaw also serves on the boards of The Institute on Religion & Public Life (publisher of First Things magazine) and The Covenant School Foundation.

-Ms. Wedderburn spent her formative years in Mexico, Zaire (currently the Democratic Republic of Congo), Pakistan and Thailand.
+Monique spent her formative years in Mexico, Zaire (currently the Democratic Republic of Congo), Pakistan, Thailand and Zimbabwe.
 She earned a B.S. degree in Business Administration from Colorado State University and an M.B.A. from the University of Hawai‘i at Manoa (with Honors — Beta Gamma Sigma).